Columbia, MO Car Accident Lawyer

 Filing a Car Accident Lawsuit

 It can be difficult to know if filing an auto accident lawsuit is in your best interest.
-What you need to know is that car accident lawsuits, like all types of personal injury lawsuits, rarely hold up in Missouri court until two things are proven:
+What you need to know is that auto accident lawsuits, like all types of personal injury lawsuits, rarely hold up in Missouri court until two things are proven:

 - That you or someone you love sustained serious injuries as a result of the accident.

 - That the accident was directly or indirectly caused by the fault of another’s negligence, recklessness, or carelessness.
-It will then be up to your lawyer to argue on your behalf and prove that the other driver was at fault.
+It will then be up to your attorney to argue on your behalf and prove that the other driver was at fault.

 Personal injury lawsuits provide a way for U.S. citizens to have a voice against injustices that are committed.
 Lawsuits are entirely separate from criminal charges.
 When a life is lost in a tragic accident caused by reckless driving, carelessness, or negligence, a loved one is then able to open a wrongful death lawsuit on their family member’s or spouse’s behalf.